 - More heavily discounted: Has been on the market for longer (launched in February 2014).

-If the count of individual advantages (bullet points above) is taken as a guide, the 760D is the clear winner of the match-up (11 : 5 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 760D is the clear winner of the match-up (11 : 6 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.